 Pustules that burst or dry up may appear brown or crusty.
 The red or darkened skin surrounding the pustules may be thick and flaky, and the skin may crack.

 The presence of pus does not indicate an infection or bacteria.
 As with all types of psoriasis, the pustules are not contagious and do not pose a threat to others.

-According to Dermnetz NZ, a person can expect the following to happen:
+According to Dermnet NZ, a person can expect the following to happen:

-- First, the skin will become hot and tender.
+- First, the skin will become hot and tender, often in skin folds.

-- Within a few hours, pustules appear, around 2–3 millimeters in diameter.
+- Within 2–3 hours, pustules appear, around 2–3 millimeters in diameter.

-- The areas of pus dry out, leaving a smooth, shiny surface.
+- Over the next few days, the pus will dry out, leaving a smooth, shiny surface.

 - The cycle begins again, with new pustules appearing every few days to weeks.

 - In time, with treatment, the symptoms will clear.
-However, another flare may occur at a later date.
+However, they may flare up again at a later date.